exasol/python-styleguide/styleguide/drafts/tooling.rst

 ++++++++++++++++++++++++++++++
 `Project Homepage <sphinx-github-pages-generator_www_>`_

-Once various versions of a project are published, different users of the library use different versions
+Once various versions of a project are published, different users of the project use different versions of it.
-To provide a common look and feel between projects and between different versions of the project, we have chosen to use a common sphinx theme.
+Therefore the need to consult different versions of the project documentation arises.
+The *sphinx-github-pages-generator* addresses this issue by generating documentation for all the different versions in one place.

 Pros & Cons
 ~~~~~~~~~~~